brendanberg/interfascia/docs/community_guidelines.md

 Guidelines specific to specific tasks (like coding guidelines or usability testing guidelines) will be added in separate documents as the need arises.

+The community reserves the right to amend these guidelines in response to any unforseen situations that arise.
+If your behavior violates these guidelines, we will contact you by email.
+If you don't take action to explain or correct your behavior, we may ask you to stop participating in community discussions and communication.
+Being asked to leave the community does not oblige the Interfascia team to remove your prior contributions to the project.
+The community leaders reserve the right to enforce these guidelines at our sole discretion.

 Parts of this document were inspired by the [Apache Software Foundation Code of Conduct][asf], the [Django Code of Conduct][django], and